GospelSounders/adventhymnals.old/tools/files/lyrics/created/CH/07.501-600/04.531-540/10.We-Know-Not-the-Hour/docs.md

 title: 540.
 We Know Not the Hour
 metadata:
     description:
-    keywords: Church Hymnal, We Know Not the Hour, We know not the hour of the Master&#039;s appearing, He will come, let us watch and be ready
+    keywords: Church Hymnal, We Know Not the Hour, We know not the hour of the Master's appearing, He will come, let us watch and be ready
     author: Brian Onang'o
 ---